johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 For discipleship to fulfil its potential, it is essential that disciples find effective ways to be involved in the formation of other disciples.
 One straightforward way is to encourage discipleship groups to multiply.

--	When authentic, biblical discipleship takes place in a particular context, the enthusiasm generated creates pressure to move outwards into other contexts, to share experience and insight and to invite others to become disciples.
+-	When authentic, biblical discipleship takes place in a particular context, the enthusiasm generated creates enthusiasm to move outwards into other contexts, to share experience and insight and to invite others to become disciples.

--	For some people, this pressure is released as they share the fruit of their discipleship among their friends, homes, families, communities and workplaces.
-Environments in which they can begin influencing others towards living as authentic disciples of the Messiah, through existing relationships, without forming a discipleship group.
+-	For some people, this enthusiasm is released as they share the fruit of their discipleship among friends, homes, families, communities and workplaces.
+Environments in which they begin influencing others towards living as authentic disciples of the Messiah, through existing relationships, without forming another discipleship group.

 -	For others, the enthusiasm they feel will propel them towards stepping out and facilitating fresh discipleship groups themselves.
-It is vitally important to encourage and not inhibit those who feel called to this.
+It is important to encourage and not inhibit those who feel called to this.
 This is how multiplication takes place.

 ### Failure to multiply ###

 If multiplication isn't allowed to happen, two things happen.

-Firstly, the enthusiasm and fresh experiences of discipleship fails to be converted into fruitful, practical expressions of love and faithfulness.
+-	Firstly, the enthusiasm and fresh experiences of discipleship fails to be converted into fruitful, practical expressions of love and faithfulness.
 If freshly-discipled people are not encouraged and facilitated to move outwards and make disciples, what they have learned becomes theoretical and the generated momentum is easily lost.

-It also risks inflaming selfish ambition.
-This happens when disciples aspiring to positions of leadership and prominence begin to compete against each other to demonstrate whom is the more committed (see Mark 10:26-45).
-When people are encouraged to move outwards, into new contexts, this energy is dissipated more beneficially.
+-	Secondly, it risks inflaming selfish ambition.
+This happens when disciples aspiring to positions of leadership and prominence begin to compete against each other, over whom is the more committed (Mark 10:26-45).
+When people are encouraged to move outwards, into new contexts, this kind of energy dissipates naturally.

 ### Multiplication within Acts ###

 The scripture citations below, from the book of Acts, illustrate a pattern.
-Examine the context of these verses in your own Bibles and try to discern how each statement represents a conclusion to a significant period of church expansion.
+Examine the context of these verses in your own Bibles and reflect upon how each statement represents a conclusion to a significant period of church expansion.

 -	Acts 2:46-47
 -	Acts  6:7